mikareich/vallib/README.md

 );
 ```

 To enhance the developer experience and ensure the reliability of the SDK, each endpoint is fully type-safe and, by default, is always validated against a schema that defines the expected response format.
-Although it is not recommended, you can opt out of this validation step using the endpoint option unsafeSkipValidation: true.
+Although it is not recommended, you can opt out of this validation step using the endpoint option `unsafeSkipValidation: true`.
 However, if you do so, the type definition for the current endpoint's response will revert to string.

 ## Motivation